YosysHQ/yosys/docs/source/cell/word_formal.rst

    If only I remembered what the note was...

-..
-TODO:: Describe formal cells
+.. todo:: Describe formal cells

    `$check`, `$assert`, `$assume`, `$live`, `$fair`, `$cover`, `$equiv`, `$initstate`, `$anyconst`, `$anyseq`, `$anyinit`, `$allconst`, and `$allseq`.